 CLAS faculty and researchers are constantly pursuing new questions and contributing new ideas to the field of Latin American Studies.
 This webpage provides quick access to their latest work.

 CLAS congratulates Professors Erick Langer and Miléna Santoro for the publication of a new book by University of Nebraska Press which they co-edited.
-The book, titled Hemispheric Indigeneities, is a critical anthology that brings together indigenous and nonindigenous scholars specializing in the Andes, Mesoamerica, and Canada.
-The overarching theme is the changing understanding of indigeneity from first contact to the contemporary period in three of the world’s major regions of indigenous peoples.
+The book, titled Hemispheric Indignities, is a critical anthology that brings together indigenous and non indigenous scholars specializing in the Andes, Mesoamerica, and Canada.

 CLAS Professor Anna Deeny interviews poet Mercedes Roffé.
 This interview covered Roffé’s writing process and the inspiration behind her latest work, Ghost Opera.